jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Seeing ourselves as biological beings had us chasing shadows.

 When we primarily identified with race, gender, or genetics, it allowed those with control over an important technology, from princes to supervisors, to become gatekeepers and stop mankind's evolution.
-Our false biological identities gave antagonists the falsehoods to secure themselves by spinning ideological stories about their supposed racial, gender, education, or noble superiority.
+Our false biological identities gave antagonists the falsehoods they needed to spin-up ideological stories about their supposed racial, gender, education, or noble superiority.

 Humanity would fight back by overcoming one of these fictions, only to see another version pop up.
 Like a hydra, racism, sexism, and elitism are told by antagonists who'd rather not run the race of technological evolution.
-By chasing only one ideological shadow, we'd let antagonists keep telling their ideological stories.
+By chasing ideological shadows, we'd let antagonists keep telling their ideological stories.

 We were born free, but everywhere, our technological evolution was chained.

 Yet, even with all their talented storytelling, antagonists always failed.
 They proved that human survival on this lifeboat called Earth is not based on our biology.
-Anyone who ever preached biological superiority and antagonism inevitably fell in the face of technological progress.
+Anyone who ever preached biological superiority inevitably fell in the face of technological progress.

 That progress wasn't perfect.
 Filled with antagonism, our evolution was so sporadic and uncertain that Entropy often caught on the game board of evolution.
 The pain of its attacks was called layoffs, unemployment, homelessness, recessions, civil wars, depressions, and revolutions.
-The primary cause in these human affairs was not failed government policy or unfair history; it was about thwarted evolution, i.e., the stream of adaptions needed to outrun Entropy was stalled because people wouldn't or couldn't adopt innovation fast enough.
+The primary cause in these human affairs was not failed government policy or unfair history; it was thwarted evolution, i.e., the stream of adaptions needed to outrun Entropy was stalled because people wouldn't or couldn't adopt innovation fast enough.

 Evolution's protagonists would transform civilization with ladders to the future, while their complacent descendants would build chutes that set the stage for society's suffering and their own downfall.
 Evolution's selection of the best adaptions requires a daily and hour scrutinizing, throughout the world, of every adaption, even the slightest.

 That's why today, we protect every individual's technological evolution as a sacred right and teach it as an absolute obligation.

 Harnessing technological evolution seems simple to us now, but it took a big change to get here.
 Galileo taught us science over mythology, Jefferson's freedom over servitude, and Darwin's evolution over creationism; this book teaches us techvolution over ideology.
 The pathway to healthy economics is democratized, interoperable, and open-source technological products that let everyone find their niche.
 We judge our economic success by measuring the health of our technological ecosystem's checks and balances as biologists do with the natural world.
-Healthy politics is ensuring everyone has easy access to the tools that solve their pains so that adaptations can be replaced once the ecosystem decides it needs better.
+Healthy politics is ensuring everyone has easy access to the tools that solve their pains.

-Because of techvolution, today, we no longer have ideologues that encourage extremes and excess.
+Because of techvolution, today, the only business of ideology is connect a person to a tool, and it is of no concern to the community what tool a person thinks best.
+Thus, we no longer have ideologues that require extremes to keep users loyal.
 Instead, we practice techvolution that promotes moderation and problem-solving with its mixed-ideological politics and bumblebee economics.

 This change brought tremendous progress, yet human Nature is not perfect.
 We still have many problems today.
 But at least we know antagonism comes too naturally when we have authority over others, from teachers to coaches, supervisors to princes.
 And so antagonism must be purged in ourselves and our community whenever it appears through the continued experience of real-life pain and the reliance on others it requires.
 We must constantly be reminded that evolving solutions to frontline problems is our purpose.
 Knowing techvolution is like learning a language because once you understand a way of thinking, you automatically see the world differently.
 Better tools are the best levers of power against Entropy, but gatekeeping a technology is a false god that, instead of securing one's future, destroys the checks and balances required inside ecosystems and thus leads to everyone's inevitable destruction.